nodeshift-archived/centos7-s2i-nodejs/PUBLISHING.md

 Don't forget the git tags.
 These are important and allow us to roll back to any previously published version if necessary!

+Don't forget to update the [table](https://github.com/helio-frota/centos7-s2i-nodejs#versions) with the new version published and send a pull request to update the `README.md` on the master branch.